-Doñana is considered Europe’s biggest nature reserve.
-It was also declared a World Heritage Site by UNESCO.
+Doñana is considered Europe’s biggest nature reserve and it was also declared a World Heritage Site by UNESCO.
 To see the greatest diversity of birds and habitats that Doñana offers, this route is the best for you.

-Along this route we will visit the North of Doñana National Park, very close to Seville typified by marsh, Umbrella Pine forest, rice fields and crops.
+Along this route we will visit the North of Doñana National Park, very close to Seville.
+We will drive along minor tracks looking for the most interesting birding points.

 Some of the hotspots to visit are: Dehesa de Abajo, Entremuros, Caño del Guadiamar and the Visitors Center José A. Valverde.